Peter Orszag’s Media Contributions

 New York Times

-As CEO of Lazard, Peter Orszag contributes guest essays to the New York Times and appears in opinion interviews.
+Peter Orszag contributes guest essays to the New York Times and regularly appears in interviews.
 His commentary centers on issues that matter to global business, including fiscal sustainability, healthcare economics, trade, and geopolitics.
 He brings the perspective of a global CEO informed by earlier service at OMB and CBO.

 View his NYT author page here.